ash-project/ash/documentation/introduction/getting_started.md

 ## Creating an application

-For information on creating a new Elixir application, see [this guide](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html)
+For information on creating a new Elixir application, see [this guide](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html).

 ```shell
 mix new my_app
 ```

-For the finished example, see [this example](https://github.com/mario-mazo/my_app)
+For the finished example, see [this example](https://github.com/mario-mazo/my_app).

 ### With Phoenix

-The next guide will show you how to create a new phoenix application and copy your resources/apis over.
-However, if you know that you will be building a web application and would like to start with phoenix, you can replace the above command with:
+The next guide will show you how to create a new Phoenix application and copy your resources and APIs over.
+However, if you know that you will be building a web application and would like to start with Phoenix, you can replace the above command with:

 ```shell
 mix phx.new my_app --no-html --no-webpack --no-gettext